-Question Included in public posting Notes Scoring Range Criteria Scoring Possing The applicant's designation as standard or community-based cannot be changed once the application is submitted.
+Question Included in public posting Notes Scoring Range Criteria The applicant's designation as standard or community-based cannot be changed once the application is submitted.
 20 (a) Provide the name and full description of the community that the applicant is committing to serve.
 In the event that this application is included in a community priority evaluation, it will be scored based on the community identified in response to this question.
 The name of the community does not have to be formally adopted for the application to be designated as community-based.
-Y How the community is delineated from Internet users generally.
+Y Descriptions should include: How the community is delineated from Internet users generally.
 Such descriptions may include, but are not limited to, the following: membership, registration, or licensing processes, operation in a particular industry, use of a language.
 How the community is structured and organized.
 For a community consisting of an alliance of groups, details about the constituent parts are required.
 When the community was established, including the date(s) of formal organization, if any, as well as a description of community activities to date.
 The current estimated size of the community, both as to membership and geographic extent.
-Responses to Question 20 will be regarded as firm commitments to the specified community and reflected in the Registry Agreement, provided the application is successful.
-Responses are not scored in the Initial Evaluation.
-Responses may be scored in a community priority evaluation, if applicable.
-Criteria and scoring methodology for the community priority evaluation are described in Module 4 of the Applicant Guidebook. (b) Explain the applicant's relationship to the community identified in 20(a).
+Responses to Question will be regarded as firm commitments to the sp community and reflected the Registry Agreemen provided the application successful.
+Responses are not sco the Initial Evaluation.
+Responses may be sco a community priority evaluation, if applicable Criteria and scoring methodology for the community priority eval are described in Modul the Applicant Guideboo (b) Explain the applicant's relationship to the community identified in 20(a).
 Y Explanations should clearly state: Relations to any community organizations.
 Relations to the community and its constituent parts/groups.
-Accountability mechanisms of the applicant to the community. (c) Provide a description of the community-based purpose of the applied-for gTLD. Υ Intended registrants in the TLD.
+Accountability mechanisms of the applicant to the community. (c) Provide a description of the community-based purpose of the applied-for gTLD.
+Y Descriptions should include: Intended registrants in the TLD.
 Intended end-users of the TLD.
 Related activities the applicant has carried out or intends to carry out in service of this purpose.
 Explanation of how the purpose is of a lasting nature. (d) Explain the relationship between the applied- for gTLD string and the community identified in 20(a).
 Y Explanations should clearly state: relationship to the established name, if any, of the community.